thomasnib/Improving-Pesticide-Exposure/README.md

 ├── Data
 │   ├── 1.
 External                             <- Data from third party sources (e.g. KNMI Station Coordinates).
 │   ├── 2.
 Pre-Processed                        <- Intermediate data that has been transformed.
+│   ├── 3.
+Final                                <- The final, canonical data sets used for interpolation
 │   └── 3.
-Final                                <- The final, canonical data sets used for interpolation.
+Output                               <- Model interpolation results
 │
 ├── Scripts                                     <- R-Code Scripts.
 │   ├── 1.
 Data Extraction                      <- Script to download or generate data.